museoa/vmb/examples/Stopwatch/readme.txt

-Example of a simple stop watch with sevensegemet display three buttons and a timer no ram required. the program runs in rom. just idle loop with interrupt handlers.
+Example of a simple stop watch with a sevensegemet display, three buttons, and a timer.
+No RAM is required.
+The program runs in ROM and consists of an idle loop with interrupt handlers.